"Where Prayer Makes the Difference

-In the background is The Pope John Paul II Family Life Center
+In the background is The St. John Paul II Family Life Center

 where the Private Chapel, Library, meeting rooms, "Atrium" and book store are located.
 The Image of Divine Mercy is nearby.

 On the left is the front of the John Paul II Family Life Center.
 Many people have enjoyed the peaceful atmosphere of the Atrium room which awaits visitors just behind the white doors.
 The training sessions for the Angels of Mercy Volunteers are conducted in this room.
 Education and prayer are essential parts of the Mission Statement of the Holy Family Ministry Center.
 An important aspect of this ministry is helping people to gain vision through education and then helping to solidify their vision through prayer and encouragement on an ongoing basis.
 As people grow spiritually and emotionally, additional workshops and seminars help them to build on their growth.
 The Bishop John W. Yanta Family Life Library has an accumulation of videos, tapes and books as a resource for study, prayer and worship.

 People are so busy in our society that they are pressed for time for study, or meditation.
 Time apart in the quiet can help to refresh the soul and time in the chapel can allow the Lord to help bring to completion in His plan what education has stirred in the mind and heart.
 In the Spring and Summer the prayer garden offers a variety of possibilities for prayer and reflection.
 This combined with Spiritual Direction by the directors has helped many to be freed by prison doors being opened and the captives being set free.
 (Isaiah 61) When Jesus and the Holy Spirit set you free you are free indeed.